BestSolution-at/fixtar/README.md

 `ft` is distributed under the terms of the [GNU General Public License (GPL), Version 2.0](http://www.gnu.org/licenses/gpl-2.0.html).
 The text of the license is included in the file LICENSE in the root of the project.

-The tool is &copy; by Thomas Graf, Thomas Graf (metaf4@users.askja.de)
+The tool is &copy; by Thomas Graf

 Building
 -------